 Evolution and function of herbivore effectors

 One exciting path is to investigate how insects co-opt plant growth and development by characterizing insect effectors and their plant targets.
 For this research we are annotating several insect genomes to identify and validate predicted effectors and their plant targets.
-We are using the phylloxerids as one model assemblage because of their unique trait diversity, host breadth and economic importance.
+We study across taxa to understand specialization and convergence in targeting the plant immune system.

 Current Collaborations with data in prep